NKS8/Interactive-Web-Visualization/README.md

     * id's appended into option and property value
 2. Demographich box built from metaData.
     * Demograpic info box is created and data is parsed to get information from metadata
-    * parsed datas are crated with key and value adn appendded
+    * parsed datas are created with key-value pairs and appendded
 3. Bar and buble charts are built.
     * JSON data are loaded and parsed and filtered to associated patient ids
     * datas accessed for otu_ids and sample_values